microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/UX/Readme/README_InteractiveButtonComponents.md

 The basic interactive for simple clicking to make things happen.

 #### ToggleButton:
-An extention of the Button that provides a selected state.
+An extension of the Button that provides a selected state.
 When focused on the ToggleButton, say "toggle button" to active using voice commands.

 #### RaidalButton:
 ToggleButtons or an InteractiveToggle can be used to create a few different types of components like Tabs, Check Boxes and Radials.
 RadialButtons normally are clicked once then become unresponsive, similar to a Tab, until another RadialButton is selected.
-This sample allows for deselecting for the sake of the demonstration.
+This sample allows for de-selecting for the sake of the demonstration.

 #### CheckBox:
 Very common component that can be found on many forms, such as confirming a condition before submitting data.